Hannoob/ROPvsSolid/README.md

 ## A classic SOLID example, how to write good code

-In this post, we will not focus on any of the specific principals and their applications, but rather examine the structure and tests of a "typical" project designed according to some of these principals.
+In this post, we will not focus on any of the specific principles and their applications, but rather examine the structure and tests of a "typical" project designed according to some of these principles.

 ### 1. Typically external dependencies and large pieces of logic are hidden behind interfaces